Anvvir/Ratuje-Zycie/README.md

 # Ratuje-Zycie
-My own website project was about the first-aid, containing knowledge about saving lives of people and animals.
+My own website project is about the first-aid, containing knowledge about saving lives of people and animals.